Milu Et HaMayim

 Tikkun HaYam partners with other organizations to take a hands-on approach to coral restoration.

-Tikkun HaYam does not allow sunscreens using Oxybenzone or other chemicals known to hurt reefs on trips, and offers alternative for those who don't yet know.
+Tikkun HaYam does not allow sunscreens using Oxybenzone or other chemicals known to hurt reefs on trips and offers an alternative for those who don't yet know.

 Climate change is the number one factor that is influencing our coral reefs.
 So you can easily make a difference in your daily life.
 Turning off lights you're not actively using, conserving water, and decreasing our carbon footprints are all easily ways to help our coral reefs.